 Now to be fair, the NYLottery App doesn’t exactly get raving reviews, with players saying it’s often buggy, however that just means fewer people will play.
 This means less competition for prizes, which is great news for those of us willing to deal with the hassle.

-New York second chance lottery
+How to Enter the New York second chance lottery

 First off, to play NY Lottery Second Chance games, you’ll need to register for an account with the NY Lottery (if you haven’t already done so).
+You can do this on a desktop or on your phone.

 Registration is very quick, as you’ll just provide your name, address, phone number, email, and last four digits of your Social Security number.
 Once you are verified through a confirmation text or email code, you’re good to go.

-This is for losing draw tickets only.
 Rules can change, but typically every type of draw game available is eligible for the Collect N Win second-chance drawing.

-The NY Lottery draw games include Powerball, Mega Millions, Numbers, Win4, New York Lotto, Take5, Cash4Life, Quick Draw, and Pick10.
+The NY Lottery draw games include Powerball, Mega Millions, New York Lotto, Numbers, Win4, Take5, Cash4Life, Quick Draw, and Pick10.

-Each 50 cents worth of losing tickets you scan gives you a random symbol on a 6 symbol card.
+Once scanned, each 50 cents worth of losing tickets you scan gives you a random symbol on a 6 symbol card.

 For example, say you buy a New York “PICK 10” ticket.
 Since that particular game costs one dollar, entering the losing ticket would get you two symbols.
 Once you acquire all six symbols on the card, you’ll have one entry into the second chance drawing.